-Required criteria for the Inspire Award:
+Required Criteria for the Inspire Award:

 - Team must show respect and Gracious Professionalism® to everyone they meet at a FIRST Tech Challenge event. - Team must be a strong contender for several other judged awards.
 The Inspire Award celebrates the strongest qualities of all the judged awards. - The Team must be an ambassador for FIRST programs.
-They demonstrate and document their work in their community. - Team must be positive and inclusive, and each Team member contributes to the success of the - Team must submit an engineering portfolio.
+They demonstrate and document their work in their community. - Team must be positive and inclusive, and each Team member contributes to the success of the Team. - Team must submit an engineering portfolio.
 The engineering portfolio must include engineering content, Team information and a Team plan.
-The entire engineering portfolio must be high quality, thoughtful, thorough, concise, and well-organized. - Robot design must be creative and innovative, and the Robot performs reliably on the field.
+The entire engineering portfolio must be high quality, thoughtful, thorough, concise, and well-organized. - Robot design must be creative and innovative, and the Robot performs reliably on the Field.
 The Team communicates clearly about their Robot design and strategy to the judges. - Team interview session must be professional and engaging.

-Strongly suggested criteria for the Inspire Award:
+Strongly Suggested Criteria for the Inspire Award:

-- The Team should be able to share or provide more detailed information to support the information in the portfolio. - The Team should refer to the award definitions outlined in Appendix P, for outreach, and be able to provide supporting documentation to the judges, where applicable.
+- The Team should be able to share or provide more detailed information to support the information in the portfolio. - The Team should refer to the Award Definitions for judging outlined in Appendix F for outreach and be able to provide supporting documentation to the judges, where applicable.